IS THE PRESENT DISPENSATION UNIQUE?

 We are now ready to answer the question posed in the title of this study, i.e. is the present dispensation unique?
 As we continue in this study, I believe the reader will see that it is not Israel’s relationship to God that is different in the present lo-ammi period, it is Her relationship to the nations of the world that is different.
 Let us continue.

 The nations had been cast away, probably before the call of Abram.
 How do we know that the nations being cast away did not result in the same relationship to God as Israel’s relationship when She became lo-ammi?
 We know by the steps that were taken to reverse each.
-In order to reverse the nations being given up on as recorded in Romans 1, Christ had to die on the cross (see II Cor.
+In order to reverse the nations being given up as recorded in Romans 1, Christ had to die on the cross (see II Cor.
 5:18-20 quoted above).
 But at the end of the 70 year captivity God simply took Israel back as He promised He would.

 I am suggesting that because what was required to reverse the position of the nations being given up was quite different than what was required to reverse Israel’s being lo-ammi, the relationship of the nations to God was not, at the time of the 70 year captivity, the same as was the relationship of Israel to God at that time.

 The next question we must consider is: how is the relationship between the world and Israel different in the present dispensation than it was in the Old Testament lo-ammi period of Israel?
 Let us, for the sake of clarity, assign levels of the relationship of Israel to the world at various points in history as recorded in the Bible.
 (I am not suggesting that the Bible actually speaks of levels, I use them only to clarify my views.)
-After God “gave up” the world we may think of the world being at level one.
-Then God chose Abram to be the father of Israel and Israel, being God’s chosen People, were at level three.
-When Israel became lo-ammi in the Old Testament She was at level two.
-That is to say, even though God had hidden His face from Israel, He was still watching out for Her, so She was not at level one with the rest of the world.
-Then when Israel was taken back by God after Her 70 year captivity, She was at level three again.
+After God “gave up” the world we may think of the world being at level zero.
+Then God chose Abram to be the father of Israel and Israel, being God’s chosen People, were at level two.
+When Israel became lo-ammi in the Old Testament She was at level one.
+That is to say, even though God had hidden His face from Israel, He was still watching out for Her, so She was not at level zero with the rest of the world.
+Then when Israel was taken back by God after Her 70 year captivity, She was at level two again.

 This paper was written by Joyce Pollard.
 If you would like to respond please e-mail me at: email@example.com